Azure Synapse Analytics

 - Connection Timeout — this parameter determines the time (in seconds) to wait while trying to establish a connection before terminating the attempt and reporting an error.
 Generally you don’t need to modify it, but in some specific cases when a connection to the database server is not good you may try increasing its value.

-Use Bulk Import — this setting affects import packages with the INSERT operation and with Azure Synapse Analytics as a target.
+Use Bulk Import — this parameter affects import packages with the INSERT, UPDATE and DELETE operations and with Azure Synapse Analytics as a target.

 By default, such packages import data using PolyBase to quickly load large volumes of data to Azure Synapse Analytics.
 Skyvia writes data into multiple temporary CSV files, upload them to Azure Blob Storage and then tells SQL Data Warehouse to import data from these CSV files.
 These actions are performed simultaneously, providing the best performance.
 After the CSV files are imported, they are deleted.
 However, when data are imported this way, it’s not possible to obtain a per-record error log.

 If you disable bulk import, Skyvia will use usual INSERT, UPDATE, and DELETE statements for importing data.
 This allows you to obtain a per-record error log, but provides far less performance.
 Thus, disabling bulk import is not recommended and should only be considered if you need to import not that many records and need to have a per-record error log or you do not want to use Azure Blob Storage for temporary files.